 - You will receive a CAS Preview, which you must check and confirm by email that your CAS is correct, before you will be sent your official CAS with a CAS number.

 You will need to send supporting documents with your application when you apply.
 The number and type of documents will depend on your individual application.
-You can find more information on the supporting documents you will need when applying on the Supporting Documents page.
+You can find more information on the Supporting Documents page.

 All supporting documents must be original and meet the Home Office's requirements.
 If you are not able to include original documents you will need to write a covering letter explaining why you cannot send the originals.
 This can cause your application to be refused.
 If this will affect your application, seek advice from an International Student Advisor in Student Support Centre.